 After leaving Cocoon House, I started a non-profit called One Childhood Lasts a Lifetime.
 I was given a one million dollar grant to work for three years to improve conditions for children in family shelters.
 I worked with two housing authorities, 10 family shelter programs, a YMCA and a birth-to-three program, to improve their services for children who were exposed to homelessness.
 This model was the first of its kind and leveraged tremendous ongoing support for the children in shelters.

 After the One Childhood project, I served as the Executive Director of Leadership Snohomish County for 7 years.
 I worked with leaders from different companies, seeking to identify ways they can make a difference in their communities and teaching leadership development.

 In 2012, I created the Transform Your Boundaries® Workshop.
 This workshop is something I customize for people and organizations, in a wide variety of settings.
 The workshop is used for professional and personal development.

 In 2014 I completed the book Transform Your Boundaries® and I bring this work to any community, workplace, conference and private group, to create better lives, better work and a better world, through our relationship to our boundaries.
 I continue to write and teach on the subject.

 In 2014 I also closed the chapter in my life on running organizations.
 I retired with lots of hoopla and fanfare from 20 years of non-profit leadership.
 I decided that I wanted to focus solely on people-development, rather than organizational development.

-In 2016-17 I completed the book Naming and Taming Overwhelm ® For Healthcare and Human Service Providers and I formed a partnership with The Foundation for Healthy Generations to create eCourses from some of my work.
+In 2016-17 I completed the book Naming and Taming Overwhelm ® For Healthcare and Human Service Providers.

 I continue to work in my private practice, speak at events and teach workshops.